Steps for Effective Personal Finance Management and Planning

 3. Get Into the Habit of Budgeting

-Ask any personal finance aficionado what he or she does to take care of their finances, and budgeting will be a prime example of what they do steadfastly.
-Your budget - designed by you - dictates how much you can spend each month based on your income.
+Ask any personal finance aficionado what they do to take care of their personal finances, and budgeting will be a prime example of what they do steadfastly.
+Your budget – designed by you – dictates how much you can spend each month based on your income.
 When you’re sticking to a carefully constructed budget plan, you will have what you need and won’t be tempted to use credit to spend beyond your means.

 If you’re building a budget from scratch, start with all of the income you generate each month – this is how much you have to work with.
 On the other end of the equation are all of your expenses.
 Your expenses can be categorized into fixed (rent, bills, transportation) and variable expenses (groceries, eating out, shopping, entertainment).
 If you’re dealing with debt, you need to ensure that debt repayment is factored into your expenses.
-Savings, maybe your most important expense, is also considered an expense when building a budget.
+Savings, maybe your most important expense, is also considered an expense when building a budget and working toward financial stability.

 4. Track Your Spending